LithiumWaves/danganronpa-sillytavern/README.md

 - **Q: There's something you didn't explain here.
 I'm confused.
 What do I do?**
   **A: Check the settings tab.
 On the top right is a question mark button with a short tutorial that walks you through the entire Monopad.**

+- **Q: My characters are really small!
+What do I do?!**
+  **A: Click either the Padlock (🔓) icon on the minimap to force non-perspective viewing, or click Edit Character Positions in the top-right (Under the Chapter and Level indicators) to reposition characters.
+Additionally, in your Character Description, include a line that states the character's height (In any unit), such as "`Darumi Amemiya stands at 164cm (5'3").`".**

 ## Troubleshooting
 - **Extension not visible:** verify folder path and refresh SillyTavern.